lbernail/demo/README.md

 ### Deploy frontends
 To deploy frontends, we need to use Packer to create an AMI with the code of the application.
-First, you need to configure Packer to use a VPC and subnet you own.
+First, you need to go to the packer directory and configure Packer to use a VPC and subnet you own.
 You can do this by modifying the build_vpc and build_subnet in the vars/travis.json file:
 ```json
 {
     "source_ami": "ami-e31a6594",